 Presenter: Dr. Fan Xiwen

-Transcript:
+Below transcript is based on Dr.Fan’s live stream lecture on Xiaoetong on Nov 16.

 Good evening, everybody.
-I'm very pleased to have this opportunity to be invited by School of Finance at Renmin University of China to give you a lecture or to share with you some of my thoughts in investment field.
+I'm very pleased to have this opportunity to be invited by School of Finance at Renmin University of China to give you a lecture and share with you some of my thoughts in investment field.
 So, the topic I'm going to do today is Investing in Today's Challenging Environment.

 My topic is a little misleading in a way, because instead of talking solely on today's investment environment, I probably would like to make some observations about the history of finance.
 One of the advantages being at my age is that I have heard a lot and experienced a lot.
 So, I would like to give you some of the historical perspectives of what I have observed in the past several decades.

-My name is Fan Xiwen, and I am the Chief Risk Officer at China-LAC Cooperation Fund, a sovereign PE Fund (2’50’’ 不太确定), specializing in Latin America with a very broad mandate.
+My name is Fan Xiwen, and I am the Chief Risk Officer at China-LAC Cooperation Fund, a sovereign PE Fund specializing in Latin America with a very broad mandate.
 Our fund was announced by the government several years ago with a $10 billion commitment to invest along the way.
 Before the lecture, I realized that the first challenge we must overcome is the setting in an online class.
 I don't want to put you guys to sleep right away with a lot of materials that are difficult to digest, especially in a language that is not my first.
 So, rather, I'm going to try to make it interesting to the best I can.

 First, what I'm going to do is to put on as few slides as possible so that it won't distract you from the lecture.
 Second, if it is possible, I hope you and I can make it more interactive.
 I know that you're not allowed to speak on this software, all you can do is to write your questions on the question window.
 So, I would encourage everybody who has a question to send your questions to the question window.
 Then, I can see them on time.
 Don't be afraid of interrupting me.
 When I see your questions, I may pause and answer your questions.
 Finally, I have previous experience working in the United States for quite a long time, altogether 20 some years in New York.
 Therefore, my perspective today is mostly from the capital market of the United States, with a little bit shift into Chinese market.
 Please forgive me for giving such a narrow focus of my lecture.

 Investing is a huge topic.
 There are so many aspects and so many different perspectives we can cover.
 But instead of the following way, we will along other frameworks or along any theoretical reasoning.
-What I'm going to do is to try to blend my observations on the important trends in the investment field in the last several decades, with some examples or stories that I can come up with, in particular, with me being around for quite a while, I would like to provide some historical perspectives.

-… be the US capital market (6’16’’前面半句老师网不好，回放里没有声音，我录音里也没有，但还没进入正题，或许可以直接删掉), hopefully in this way I can keep you awake for the next 2.5 hours.
+What I'm going to do is to try to blend my observations on the important trends in the investment field in the last several decades, with some examples or stories that I can come up with, in particular, with me being around for quite a while, I would like to provide some historical perspectives from the US capital market.
+Hopefully in this way I can keep you awake for the next 2.5 hours.
 To be more specific, I’d like to talk about one and half hours and leave about an hour for the Q & A section.
 But as I said, I encourage you to send your questions along the way if you have any.